fpgaprince/rtd/docs/source/sequential.rst

 .. important::

     Provide CMOS latch and flip flop with transmission gates and inverters.
-    Don't gloss over this shit.
-I feel like many never learned this.
+    Don't gloss over this, I feel like many never learned this.
     Undestanding how it works gives you better/deeper understanding about setup time, hold time, metastability, etc.

 Flip Flops can be thought of as the most basic or lowest unit of memory.